I’m Struggling To Pay My Mobile Phone Bill – What Should I Do?

 Consider Your Other Options

-In terms of the future, you might want to consider a switch to pay as you go or SIM Only on a 30 day rolling contract.
+In terms of the future, you might want to consider a switch to pay as you go or SIM Only on a 30-day pre-paid rolling contract.
 That way you won’t be stuck in a contract that you might not be able to afford every month.
 You’ll have the phone service you need, and no monthly bill, which could be a good thing if your finances are a little wobbly at the moment.
 You might also want to consider selling your existing phone and using that to fund the contractual payments.

 Getting stuck in a debt sink with your mobile contract is in no one’s best interests.
 These situations happen, but if you stand up and start dealing with the problem instead of burying your head in the sand, you’ll probably find that your mobile operator is more than happy to help you out and come to an arrangement that suits everyone.